eraybasar/pesdk-docs/_quickstarts/cordova.md

 # Getting Started with Cordova

-We created a [demo repository](https://github.com/imgly/pesdk-cordova-demo) to show you how to easily easily integrate the [PhotoEditor SDK into your Cordova application.
+We created a [demo repository](https://github.com/imgly/pesdk-cordova-demo) to show you how to easily easily integrate the PhotoEditor SDK into your Cordova application.
+Make sure to check out our [accompanying blog post](https://blog.photoeditorsdk.com/photoeditor-sdk-cordova-dabe146e6c13) as well.

 > **WARNING:** The repository is not meant as a fully fledged Cordova plugin, but as a base for further development instead.